Global martingale solutions for stochastic Shigesada-Kawasaki-Teramoto population models: Existence of approximate solutions

 In the previous section, we have introduced the regularization operator $R_\eps:D(L)'\to D(L)$.
 The entropy variable $w$ is replaced by the regularized variable $R_\eps(v)$ for $v\in D(L)'$.
 Setting $v = u(R_\eps(v)) + \eps L^*LR_\eps(v)$, we consider the regularized problem

 recalling that $B(w)=A(u(w))h''(u(w))^{-1}$ for $w\in\R^n$.

 We clarify the notion of solution to problem \eqref{4.approx}--\eqref{4.bic}.
 Let $T>0$, let $\tau$ be an $\F$-adapted stopping time, and let $v$ be a continuous, $D(L)'$-valued, $\F$-adapted process.
-We call $(\tau,v)$ a {\em local weak solution} to \eqref{4.approx} if
+We call $(v,\tau)$ a {\em local strong solution} to \eqref{4.approx} if

 for a.e.\ $\omega\in\Omega$ and for all $t\in[0,T\wedge\tau)$,